Form of Government: Federal republic

 Social security and health.

 Social legislation has established full insurance cover for illness, accident, old age, disability and unemployment.
-The pension reform of 2007 anticipates a gradual increase in the retirement age from 65 to 67 years of age.
-The 2013 government agreement added the possibility to return at 63 years with 45 years of contributions.
+The pension reform of 2007 anticipates a gradual increase in the retirement age from 65 to 67 years of age; the reform was then mitigated by successive coalition governments.

 |Teachers, primary level||238 361||units||2016|

 |Research and development spending||3.02||% of GDP||2017|